Aephia/squads-v4-buddylink/README.md

 ## Create DEV-account
 In the interest of security, you will need to create a new Solana account (wallet).
 You do not need a new seed, simply creating a new account is enough (but this is up to you of course).

-Now, you will need to fund it with 0.15 SOL (or thereabouts).
-Funding it can be done by simply sending it a little SOL from one of your other accounts.
-0.1 SOL will be sent to the Multi-Sig Vault, as the Vault needs to pay for transactions as well.
+Now, you will need to fund it with at least 0.07 SOL (more is fine, but not required).
+Funding it can be done by simply sending it SOL from one of your other accounts.
+Note that from this 0.07 SOL, 0.04 SOL will be sent to the Multi-Sig Vault, as the Vault needs to pay for transactions as well.

 ## Steps